Baltimore and Delaware Bay Railroad: History

 On February 15, 1877 the Kent County was sold at foreclosure and bought by the New Jersey Southern Railroad (later part of the Central Railroad of New Jersey (CNJ)), which merged the two companies as the Baltimore and Delaware Bay Railroad on May 12, 1883.
 The remainder of the Parsons-Chestertown line was now removed, and used to extend the main line from Parsons to Nicholson (Earl Nicholson Road).
 However, only the line from Clayton to Chestertown was regularly operated, the Nicholson Branch and the line to Woodland Beach being operated only seasonally.
 By 1888, the first mile of track west of Woodland Beach had been abandoned.

 In May 1889 the CNJ stopped operating the line, although it was still heavily under CNJ influence.
 The line was upgraded, and new carfloats and floatbridges were built at Bayside and Woodland Beach during the summer.
 Car float service was opened on August 17, 1889, largely handling peach traffic.
 However, the Woodland Beach float bridge was destroyed by a hurricane on September 8–10 and was never rebuilt.
-The line east of Smyrna, Delaware was closed in 1895, as was the line from Worton to Nicholson.
+The line east of Smyrna, Delaware was closed in 1895, and the line from Worton to Nicholson was closed in 1897 after the peach crop failed.
 The Pennsylvania Railroad bought the whole line on June 25, 1902, assigned it to its Philadelphia, Wilmington and Baltimore Railroad, and promptly abandoned it east of Massey on July 1.
 On October 2, all the property was transferred to the Delaware Railroad, another PRR subsidiary.
 However, the Baltimore and Delaware Bay was not dissolved until December 8, 1920.